P4ALLcerthiti/P4ALL_OCR-TABLES/README.md

 Non-manhattan document layouts and vertical text are not supported yet

 ### Citation
-Please cite this paper in your publications if it helps your research:
+Please cite the following paper in your publications if it helps your research:

     @inproceedings{vasileiadis2017extraction,
-  title={Extraction of Tabular Data from Document Images}, author={Vasileiadis, Manolis and Kaklanis, Nikolaos and Votis, Konstantinos and Tzovaras, Dimitrios}, booktitle={Proceedings of the 14th Web for All Conference on The Future of Accessible Work}, pages={24}, year={2017}, organization={ACM}
+      author = {Vasileiadis, Manolis and Kaklanis, Nikolaos and Votis, Konstantinos and Tzovaras, Dimitrios}, booktitle = {Proceedings of the 14th Web for All Conference on The Future of Accessible Work}, title = {Extraction of Tabular Data from Document Images}, pages={24},
+      organization={ACM},
+      year = {2017}
     }

 ### Funding Acknowledgement